 Single person meeting rooms

 In a hybrid work environment, it’s difficult to assess how many people that will actually attend an internal meeting on-site, single person meetings that where uncommon pre-pandemic are today normal.
 Adding huddle rooms adapted for one-person meetings is an easy way to keep larger meeting rooms available while keeping individual work zones calm.
-Replacing some assigned seats with huddle spaces will be necessary in keeping the hybrid workflow functioning without interfering with others individual worktime.
+Replacing some assigned seats with huddle spaces will be necessary to keep the hybrid workflow functioning without interfering with others individual worktime.

 Ad-hoc desks or touch down spaces